KelynYeo/Coursera_Capstone/README.md

 As a part of the final IBM Capstone Project, we get a feel of what data scientists go through in real life.
 Objectives of the final assignments were to define a business problem, look for data in the web and, use Foursquare location data to solve or execute the problem.
 ### Problem Statement :
 ### Background
-So a little about myself, is that I **love** to travel.
+So a little about myself, is that I **LOVE** to travel.
 However, travelling to another country requires so much planning.
 There are hundreds, or even thousands of different sites that I can do my research on to know about the most worth it accommodations, the must try food and sightseeing places.
 If I want to find out about all these places, well, I will at least need months of preparation.
 However, with my mind all occupied on where to go, I might just miss out on one of the most important information.

 *How prepared must I be in a foreign country?* These tourist areas might be surrounded with crime such as muggings, thefts or even assault.
 Going to these tourist venues might put my life in danger instead.
 ### Target Audience